Giving Orient fans a voice

 And who makes sure that you do those things?

-Supporters Direct?
+The FSA?
 Who are they?

 OK, so LOFT is a properly-established and regulated body, but why establish one at Leyton Orient?

-Oh, so you want to take over the Football Club?
+Did you want to take over the Football Club?

 But why?
 Such a small shareholding means that you can't do anything.